sergiokopplin/indigo/_posts/2017-03-02-flickplayer.markdown

 projects: true
 category: project
 author: kchromik
-description: Video navigation with gesture-based interaction
+description: Video navigation with flick-based interaction
 ---

 The scope of my master's thesis project was the implementation and evaluation of a gesture-based video player.
 By definition the user should be able to navigation within a video by using flick gestures, which means a fast slide across the screen.
 This behaviour is already used by mobile devices to navigate within a list.
 By using flick gestures, the video playback accelerates, same as scrolling of a list does.
 Compared to the [SwiPlayer]({{ site.baseurl }}{% post_url 2017-03-01-swiplayer %}) the user doesn't loose visual information by navigating to a different position in the video.

+Through a user study, the prototype has been evaluated and compared to a standard video player.
+The results of this study can be found by either reading my [thesis](#thesis) or the [paper](#paper) which has been published about this project.

 ![Flickplayer Image]({{ site.url }}/assets/images/projects/flickplayer.png)